PolarityTE - Consensus Indicates Potential 368.8% Upside

-PolarityTE with ticker code (PTE) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 3 and 3 with the average target price sitting at 3.
-Now with the previous closing price of 0.64 this now indicates there is a potential upside of 368.8%.
-There is a 50 day moving average of 0.74 while the 200 day moving average is 1.13.
-The company has a market cap of $24m.
-Visit the company website at: http://www.polarityte.com
+PolarityTE found using ticker (PTE) now have 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 3 and 3 with the average target price sitting at 3.
+With the stocks previous close at 0.64 this indicates there is a potential upside of 368.8%.
+The day 50 moving average is 0.74 and the 200 moving average now moves to 1.13.
+The market cap for the company is $24m.
+You can visit the company’s website by visiting: http://www.polarityte.com

 PolarityTE, a biotechnology and regenerative biomaterials company, develops and commercializes a range of regenerative tissue products and biomaterials for the fields of medicine, biomedical engineering, and material sciences in the United States.
 The company operates in two segments, Regenerative Medicine and Contract Services.
 It offers SkinTE, a tissue product for treatment of defects of the skin, as well as contract research services; SkinTE point-of-care device to permit the processing and deployment of SkinTE immediately following the initial harvest at the point-of-car; and PTE 11000, an allogenic, biologically active dressing for use in wound care and aesthetics to accelerate healing of skin.
 The company also develops OsteoTE, an autologous homologous bone regeneration product; and CartTE, an autologous cartilage regeneration product.
 In addition, it develops AdipoTE to optimize the delivery of autologous fat; AngioTE for vascular regeneration; NeuralTE for peripheral nerve injuries of the extremities, as well as for patients with neuromas or chronic compression due to joint replacements, migraines, craniofacial injuries, carpal tunnel syndrome, and those who have undergone hernia or abdominal-based procedures; UroTE for the delivery of autologous urogenital epithelium and submucosa; LiverTE to address various causes of liver failure; and BowelTE to deliver an optimized autologous construct to aid in the regeneration of bowel tissue.
 PolarityTE was incorporated in 1998 and is headquartered in Salt Lake City, Utah.